 Tying it back

-Over the past few decades, software development has become ubiquitous and has evolved in standards and best practices.
-There is still a ways to go in eliminating ambiguity and apply a more rigorous, empirical, and data-driven understanding of code.
+Over the past few decades, software development has become ubiquitous.
+Standards and best practices continue to evolve.
+There is enormous work left to be done in eliminating ambiguity and applying a more rigorous, empirical, and data-driven understanding of code, as well as the humans that write it and are impacted by it.
 A deeper understanding could drive the creation of tools that allow every developer to engage with technology at a higher level of sophistication.
 As auxiliary disciplines in computer science flourish, more avenues for interdisciplinary innovation become available.
 We have the potential to fashion tools that accelerate development, thereby accelerating the pace at which problems are solved through software.